-- Compilation feels slow.
+Compilation feels slow.
 Not only is it slow, but I find I often have to recompile packages.
 I understand the necessity, but it’s still annoying at times. sccache helps, but it still feels slow.
 There are some ways to mitigate this, such as using cargo check instead of cargo build.

 Tooling: The Ugly

 RLS is slow, buggy, and crashy.
 For me, at least, I find that I frequently need to restart RLS within VSCode.
 RLS is a great tool, but it does feel like it’s beta at best.
 I find myself having to pause and wait for RLS to catch up so I can make sure I’m not writing bad code.
 Sometimes I think it would be better to simply disable RLS, write the code, and then try and compile it like in the olden days when I did all my coding in Vim.
 It’s almost as if RLS has become too much of a crutch, and more of a distraction.